Efficiency of Self-Adjusting Heaps: Analysis of smooth heaps

-The proofs of Lemmas~\ref{L:slim-light-right-links-some} and~\ref{L:slim-light-right-links-all} hold for real right links of light left roots, since the link $uv$ in the statement of Lemma~\ref{L:slim-light-right-links-some} is lost by a light node and hence cannot be a crossing link.
+The proofs of Lemmas~\ref{L:slim-light-right-links-some} and~\ref{L:slim-light-right-links-all} hold for real right links of light left roots, since the link $uv$ in the statement of Lemma~\ref{L:slim-light-right-links-some} is lost by a light node and hence cannot be a central link.
 The symmetric argument applies to real left links of light right roots.
-We conclude that the sum of rank increases caused by real right links of light nodes is at most $4\lg n$ per delete-min.
+We conclude that the sum of rank increases caused by real non-central links between light nodes is at most $4\lg n$ per delete-min.

 It remains to bound the sum of increases in node ranks caused by central links.